meadsteve/meadsteve.github.io/_posts/2020-12-10-advent-of-reflection.markdown

 * Function overloading based on type.
 * the speed
 * After a little work that code reads in an expressive manner.
+* The fast feedback cycle.
+The compiler was generally good at pointing out mistakes.